Together (2000 film): Sequel

 In 2022, Moodysson filmed a sequel to the film, titled Together 99.
-It is set to be released in 2023.
+It was released in 2023.
 The sequel is set in 1999 and follows Göran and Klas as they establish a new commune.
 Most of the actors returned, with the exception of the children, Michael Nyqvist, who died in 2017, and Ola Rapace, whose role of Lasse was recast with actor Jonas Karlsson.